 20 Weeks Pregnant: The 20th Week Of Pregnancy

-You have made it half-way through your pregnancy!
+You are 20 weeks pregnant, you have made it halfway through your pregnancy!
 Keep reading for more information about the 20th week of pregnancy.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.